albi-c/timedAlerts/README.md

 This will add talerts command.

-Then, write "talerts set --time=day:month:year-hour:minute:second --type=info|warning|error --title=title --msg=message" into your terminal to set alert to specified time.
+Then, write `talerts set --time=day:month:year-hour:minute:second --type=info|warning|error --title=title --msg=message` into your terminal to set alert to specified time.

-If you want to start alert checking loop, write "talerts loop" to your terminal.
+If you want to start alert checking loop, write `talerts loop` to your terminal.